Call signs in the United States: Three-letter call signs

 Starting in 1921, most broadcasting stations were assigned three-letter call signs.
 However, within a few years there would be hundreds of stations, and there were not enough three-letter calls to go around, so beginning in April and May 1922 most new broadcasting stations were instead issued four-letter calls.
 Over the next few years a small number of additional three-letter calls were authorized, with the final grant made in 1930 to WIS in Columbia, South Carolina.

 In the past, base three-letter calls could only be shared by stations located in the same community and under common ownership.
 Beginning in the mid-1980s stations which were previously co-owned but later separated no longer were required to have one of the stations give up the three-letter call, which is why WWL and WWL-TV in New Orleans can still share the assignment.

 Under current FCC regulations in force since 1998, the limits on reassigning three-letter call signs have been relaxed.
-The restriction requiring a common community of license was removed, and an owner of a station with a three-letter base call sign can now request the same three-letter call (with an "-FM", "-TV", or "-LP" suffix as necessary) for any station under common ownership.
+The restriction requiring a common community of license was removed, and an owner of a station with a three-letter base call sign can now request the same three-letter call (with an "-FM", "-TV", "-DT", or "-LP" suffix as necessary) for any station under common ownership.
 CBS Radio most prominently took advantage of this rule to use the goodwill of those calls to launch sports radio sister stations on FM: resurrecting WJZ and adding WJZ-FM in Baltimore, as well as WBZ-FM in Boston.

 In most cases the FCC will not reissue a three-letter call sign after all the stations that had been using it switch to four-letter calls, but there have been a few exceptions where a station has been permitted to reclaim an "abandoned" three-letter call.
 This happened most recently in 2000, when KKHJ in Los Angeles was allowed to change back to KHJ, fourteen years after it had last used the three-letter call.
 The justification that the FCC accepted was that the first two letters of "KKHJ" are pronounced "caca" in Spanish, which was considered offensive.